-If you send the correspondence to the Board via e-mail, you must include your cover letter as an attachment to your e-mail; if you include your cover letter only in the body of the e-mail it will not be properly processed.
+If correspondence is sent to the Board via email, please include a cover letter as an attachment to the email; if the cover letter is only in the body of the email, it will not be properly processed.
 Such correspondence should be sent to the Board at firstname.lastname@example.org.

 The Board will review the request and, if it is determined to be substantiated, issue an Administrative Determination directing payment of the standard witness fee.
 Please note that the Administrative Determination will not provide for any additional fees.

-If the claim administrator still has not made payment 30 days after the Administrative Determination, the health care provider may contact the Board by mail or e-mail to request further action.
+If the payer still has not made payment 30 days after the Administrative Determination, the health care provider may contact the Board by mail or email to request further action.

-Finally, please note that if there are multiple claims for which you are seeking a decision to compel payment, please ensure that there is a separate correspondence for each claim, and that they are not all included in the same correspondence.
+Finally, please note that if there are multiple claims for which a provider is seeking a decision to compel payment, the provider should ensure there is a separate correspondence for each claim, and that they are not all included in the same correspondence.

 Can a provider submit a Request for Decision on Unpaid Medical Bill(s) (Form HP-1.0) if the treatment sought was denied by the payer and/or the Board's Medical Director's Office via a prior authorization request (PAR) and/or Workers' Compensation Law judge or conciliator?